-Ethiopia has one of the highest rates of maternal mortality in the world with 10,000 new cases of obstetric fistula each year.
-In a county of 94.1 million, there are less than 7,000 trained midwives.
-This results in only 10% of births taking place with a skilled attendant present.
-An obstetric fistula is a hole that forms in a woman’s bladder or rectum caused by obstructed labour during childbirth.
+Ethiopia has one of the highest rates of maternal mortality in the world with over 3,000 new cases of obstetric fistula each year.
+In a county of 102 million, there are less than 7,000 trained midwives.
+This results in only 16% of births taking place with a skilled attendant present.
+Obstetric fistula is a hole that forms in a woman’s bladder or rectum that is caused by obstructed labour during childbirth and which has devastating physical and social consequences.

 To improve the maternal healthcare and the safety of childbirth, Ethiopiaid has partnered with Hamlin Fistula Ethiopia and is supporting the following projects: